csdheepan/setup-angular-project/README.md

 **Step 1: Install Firebase CLI**

 - First, you need to install Firebase CLI (Command Line Interface) tools.
 This allows you to interact with Firebase services from the command line.
-If you already installed ignore it.

 - Open your terminal and run the command  `npm install -g firebase-tools`